vgteam/vg_wdl/README.md

 - *ABSENT_SCORE*: Score for absent kmers.
 (Default: 0.8)
 - *INCLUDE_REFERENCE*: Include reference paths and generic paths from the full graph in the sampled graph.
 (Default: true)
+- *SET_REFERENCE*: Name of single reference to include in sampled graph.
+(Default: all references)
 - *DIPLOID*: Activate diploid sampling.
 (Default: true)
+- *INDEX_MINIMIZER_K*: K-mer size of minimizer index to produce for sampled graph.
+Should be 29 for short read mapping and 31 for long read mapping.
+(Default: 29)
+- *INDEX_MINIMIZER_W*: Window size of minimizer index to produce for sampled graph.
+Should be 11 for short read mapping and 50 for long read mapping.
+(Default: 11)
+- *INDEX_MINIMIZER_WEIGHTED*: Whether to produce a weighted minimizer index for the sampled graph.
+(Default: true)
+- *VG_DOCKER*: Container image to use when running vg.

 [Test locally](#testing-locally) with: